SiLab-Bonn/basil/device/modules/tlu/README.rst

  2. If no TRIGGER_ACKNOWLEDGE signal is available, connect TRIGGER_ACCEPTED_FLAG output to TRIGGER_ACKNOWLEDGE input.
  3. TRIGGER_ENABLE and TRIGGER_ACKNOWLEDGE need to be synchronous to TRIGGER_CLOCK.
  4. Data words have the MSB always high to allow identification of data words.
 The remaining 31 bits are data.
+ 5. All selected trigger inputs (TRIGGER) are ORed
+ 6. All selected trigger veto inputs (TRIGGER_VETO) are ORed (and enabled by default)

 **Unit test/Example:**
 `test_SimTlu.v <https://github.com/SiLab-Bonn/basil/blob/master/host/tests/test_SimTlu.v>`_